mailjet/api-documentation/guides/_newsletter.md

 The <code>[/contactslist/$ID/managecontact](/email-api/v3/contactslist-managecontact/)</code> allows to create and add a contact to a list in one call.

 The properties specified in this call can only be static Contact data.
+The Contact

   'Action' is mandatory and can be one of the following values: